Jdeng97/CSC-314-TermProject-Group-4/README.md

 ```
 Run the App:

-npm run dev    # for development with nodemon
+"npm run dev"    # for development with nodemon

 # OR

-npm start      # to run normally
+"npm start"      # to run normally

 Then open your browser to: